-Jerome R. Kerkman is a shareholder with the firm.
-He has a business litigtion practice with an emphasis in commercial financial transactions, business restructuring in court or out-of-court, mergers and acquisitions, personal planning and complex business litigation involving wrongful competition and trade secrets.
+Jerome R. Kerkman is a shareholder of the firm.
+He has a business litigation practice with an emphasis in commercial financial transactions, business restructuring in court or out-of-court, mergers and acquisitions, personal planning, and complex business litigation involving wrongful competition and trade secrets.

 A sample of his significant case involvement include: